UsaidMuhammad/WeatherApp/README.md

 # WeatherApp
 Weather App made for FreeCodeCamp

-Open the WeatherApp Folder and run index.html, make sure you have an action connection and allow your browser location rights.
+Open the WeatherApp Folder and run index.html, make sure you have an active connection and allow your browser location rights.